eembc/securemark-tls/examples/selfhosted/README.md

 The `cmake` list file will build one of three options, depending on the following
 variables:

-`SELFHOSTED` - Builds a reference mbedTLS executable (mbedTLS source included) `WOLFSSL` - Builds a reference wolfSSL executable (wolfSSL must be installed) default - Compiles and builds a library with the un-implemented functions
+`SELFHOSTED` - Builds a reference mbedTLS executable (mbedTLS-2.4.2 source included) `PSA_MBEDTLS` - Builds a reference Arm PSA Crypto API 1.0 executable (mbedTLS-3.1.0 source included) `WOLFSSL` - Builds a reference wolfSSL executable (wolfSSL must be installed) default - Compiles and builds a library with the un-implemented functions

 ## Default `SELFHOSTED`: mbedTLS (2.4.2)

 This example uses `cmake`.
-The option `SELFHOSTED` enables the `EE_CFG_SELFHOSTED` flag in the code, and links in the local `profile/th_api` implementation (as well as `main.c`).
+The option `SELFHOSTED` enables the `EE_CFG_SELFHOSTED` flag in the code, and links in the local `profile/mbedtls_th_api` implementation (as well as `main.c`).

 ```